Darkempire78/Raid-Protect-Discord-Bot/README.md

 ?ban <@user/ID> : Ban the user.
 ?kick <@user/ID> : Kick the user.

-?changeprefix <newPrefix> : Change the bot's prefix for the guild.
+?changeprefix <prefix> : Change the bot's prefix for the guild.
+?changelanguage <language> : Change the bot's language for the guild.
 ?help : display help.
 ```